Voyager SCIENCE KIT

 - Optional: You might find it good to use an electric hair drier to set the glue in some places.
 If you do, be very careful not to blow the pieces apart.

 - Optional: There are some 3D-printable parts available to download for this scale model.
 Visit this page to learn more; look for The HGA Assembly and The Voyager MAG Boom.

 - Decide whether you want to assemble your Voyager model in the flight configuration (the usual way), or in the launch configuration.
 For launch configuration, go here.

-- Browse NASA's Voyager web site to get a general idea of how the Voyager Spacecraft looks, and what its mission entails.
+- Browse NASA's Voyager Spacecraft Overview to get a general idea of how the Voyager Spacecraft looks, and what its mission entails.

 - Examine the parts sheets and read the names of all the parts.